OsmosysSoftware/dev-standards/coding-standards/angular.md

     npm init @eslint/config
     ```
     Choose the following options:
-    - Usage: To check syntax, find problems, and enforce code style
+    - Usage: To check syntax and find problems
     - Modules: JavaScript (import/export)
     - Frameworks: None of these
     - Typescript: No (Airbnb does not have support for TS, it is defined for JS and we will add additional TS support for it later)
     - Environment: Browser
-    - Style: Use a popular style guide
-    - Style guide: Airbnb
-    - Format: JSON

     Now select the option to install required dependencies.
 Click on Yes.
     Select the appropiate package manager that is used by you.

-    Refer to this [screenshot](https://imgur.com/a/pIbb1Wb) for the options to choose and expected outcome
+    Refer to this [screenshot](https://imgur.com/a/aO2ozaV) for the options to choose and expected outcome

 2. **Install dependencies to support typescript**